 - Foundations commonly make PRIs as a supplement to their existing grant programs when the circumstances of the request suggest an alternative form of financing, when the borrower has the potential for generating income to repay a loan, and as a last resort when an organization -- in most cases a charitable nonprofit, but occasionally a commercial venture -- has been unable to secure financing from traditional sources.

 - For the recipient, the primary benefit of PRIs is access to capital at a lower rate than may otherwise be available.
 For the funder, the principal benefit is that the repayment or return of equity can be recycled for another charitable purpose.
 PRIs are valued as a means of leveraging philanthropic dollars.

-Use Foundation Directory Online to identify funders that make PRIs.
+Use Foundation Directory Online, our searchable database.
 Search for "Program-related investments" under the Transaction Type field.
 Subscribe to search from your own location, or search for free at one of our 400+ locations worldwide.